praveenbaskandi/FxDemo/README.md

 ### Notify Notification

 - This image show the notification in shows the price of Fx on Uniswap
-- This notification comes eveyday at 12 PM
+- This notification comes everyday at 12 PM
 - On notification click user navigate to home screen
-- It hits uniswap API and get Fx price and show it in a form of notification.
+- It hits Uniswap API and get Fx price and show it in a form of notification.

 <img src="screen_shot/screen_shot_4.png" width="150" height="300"/>